 - Unlimited Schedules for unlimited departments, titles or teams

 - Simple intuitive cloud-based interface for whomever needs it

 - Even complex schedules are set – and changed – and on the fly

 - Full automation for easy roll out, no matter how advanced your own current systems

 - Schedule changes and clocking in by email, smartphone or internet

-- Full synching with Google Calendar, iCal and Facebook Calendar
+- Full syncing with Google Calendar, iCal and Facebook Calendar

-- Real-time schedules are synched and ready to go as fast as you are
+- Real-time schedules are synced and ready to go as fast as you are

 - And multiple, overlapping full and part-time schedules can be handled as easily as checking your Facebook